 Students will share a suite in Robertson Hall with 8-10 other high school students and one College counselor.
 In addition to a College counselor in each suite, a Cottey staff member will live in the residence hall during the week.
 We operate on an honor system and room keys are not issued during the summer programs.

 Every student will share a room with at least one other high school student.
 The bedrooms have a twin-sized bed, dresser, and desk for each student.
 Each suite has a kitchen area that is equipped with a full-sized refrigerator, a microwave, and hot plate.
 Each suite also has a bathroom that consists of two to three private stalls, two private showers, and a private shower/bathtub.

-The residence hall offers free WiFi, a computer room with printer, a coin-operated laundry room, and a television room with vending machines.
+The residence hall offers free Wi-Fi, a computer room with printer, a laundry room, and a television room with vending machines.

 ** Halls are locked but please leave valuables at home or on your person.
-You can always leave any electronics or medications with the Cottey staff member in each hall.
+You can always leave any electronics or medications with the Cottey staff member in the hall.

 Luggage should be marked with your name, street address, city, state, and phone number.

 - Personal hygiene supplies (shampoo, deodorant, toothpaste, feminine protection, etc.) NOTE: these items cannot be purchased on campus.

 - Prescription medicine (will be monitored by professional staff)

 - Casual wear (Shirts, shorts, jeans.)
 Missouri weather in June can range from hot and humid to moderately cold and rainy.
 Campus buildings are air-conditioned.